-From e-retailers’ perspective, this means Holiday discount offers should have been carefully planned and launched by October to achieve maximum audience reach, but the opportunity to engage hesitant customers with hyper-personalized limited offerings is what they will be able to leverage further on, too, e.g. by the beginning of December 2022.
+From e-retailers’ perspective, this means Holiday gift certificates and discount offers should have been carefully planned and launched by October to achieve maximum audience reach, but the opportunity to engage hesitant customers with hyper-personalized limited offerings is what they will be able to leverage further on, too, e.g. by the beginning of December 2022.

 Value & Personalization to Take Central Stage

 While the product value will be stealing the limelight mostly due to the financial aspect, i.e. the growing consumers’ need to cut their spending amidst the fears of the looming recession, hence the granular prioritization of purchases, one of the growth factors for the personalization aspect is the upward shopping trend in the fashion-forward sectors, particularly the booming DTS sector.